antrea-io/antrea/docs/network-policy.md

 - A Tier must exist before an Antrea policy can reference it.
 - Policies associated with higher ordered (low `priority` value) Tiers are enforced first.
-- No two Tiers can be created with overlapping priorities.
+- No two Tiers can be created with same priorities.
 - Updating the Tier's `priority` field is unsupported.
 - Deleting Tier with existing references from policies is not allowed.
+- Deleting system generated Tier resources is not allowed.

-On startup, antrea-controller will create 5 Tier resources corresponding to the static tiers for default consumption as shown below.
+On startup, antrea-controller will create 5 Read-Only Tier resources corresponding to the static tiers for default consumption as shown below.

 ```
     Emergency -> Tier name "emergency" with priority "5"